talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

                 and looking at the differences
             - Course C19 (STAT130)
                 - Allocation change from Section S42 to S43 occurred 18 times

+##### Scenario 3
+- Student modifications:
+        - similar to Scenario 1, removing STAT130 course requests as most perturbations are from STAT130 course requests
+    - Removed student: 220111511.
+(Had 1 processed course request for MATH134)
+    - Modified student: 220112040.
+Removed course request for MATH134.
+Added course request for COMP100.
+    - Added student: 220120001 with 2 processed course requests (COMP100, MATH130).

+- Updated num students: 2547
+- Updated num course requests: 6167

+- Num assigned course requests (pre-resolving): 6164 (99,95%)
+- Num students with complete schedule: 2545 (99.92%)

+- Updated solutions (See Exp-S3 folder)
+    - Still getting perturbations
+        - There's no STAT130 course requests additions/deletions in the student modifications but all the perturbations are for STAT130 course requests

+#### Trying out a new initial solution
+- Trying out a new initial solution since the previous one (211011_011710) results in perturbations for the STAT130 course even though there are no student modifications involving STAT130 (in Scenario 3)

+- Testing on Scenario 3

+- Updated solutions - See Exp-S3-NIS folder (solutions obtained after also changing some parameter values in the solver config resolving file)
+- There's still the same number of perturbations in the updated solutions I've obtained

+- Initial (complete) solution: 211018_210933
+    - Data from Courses and Students input files:
+        - There's 520 course requests for STAT130
+        - There's 2 STAT130 Lab Sections: S42 and S43, with capacities being 491 and 544 respectively
+            - In this intital solution (from looking at the tableau.csv file), 270 students were allocated to S42 and 250 students were allocated to S43
+                - So it seems that there is a section allocation disbalance with STAT130: S42 is assigned more students that S42, even though S43 has a higher capacity.
+S42 is 54.99% filled, whilst S43 is 45.96% filled.
+                    - This disbalance also occurs in the first initial solution I obtained above (211011_011710).
+                    - **It seems that all the updated solutions (resolving on updated input) are trying to fix this section allocation disbalance for STAT130.**